How High Do Planes Fly?

 In the days of commercial airplanes with piston engines, back in the late 1940s and the 1950s, aircraft couldn’t fly as high as today for two main reasons:

-For example, two of the most common long-range commercial airplanes back then, the Lockheed Constellation and the Douglas DC6, generally operated at around 24,000 feet.
+For example, two of the most common long-range commercial airplanes at the time, the Lockheed Constellation and the Douglas DC6, generally operated at around 24,000 feet.

 Some piston-engined bombers were able to fly at almost jet airliner altitudes.
-For example, the B-17 Flying Fortress could fly at just over 35,000 feet but this wasn’t for reasons of fuel efficiency but because it made them safer from fighter aircraft and ground-based guns.
+For example, the B-17 Flying Fortress could fly at just over 35,000 feet, but this wasn’t for fuel efficiency but because it made them safer from fighter aircraft and ground-based guns.

 How high do domestic flights fly?